Lottery Information

 • Information regarding sibling application availability and deadlines will be sent out to parents via email and text alert.

-• The Sibling Lottery is held on the same day as the General Admissions Lottery and is a separate lottery from the General Admissions Lottery.
+• The sibling lottery occurs on the same day as the General Admissions Lottery and is a separate lottery from the General Admissions Lottery.

 • All sibling applications received by the application deadline are sorted based on the grade level being applied for.